tgen/vcfMerger2/README.md

                         the infromation from the tool with precedence

   `--skip-prep-vcfs`      skip the step for preparing vcfs up to specs and only
-                        run the merge step; implies all prep-vcfs are ready already ; same options and inputs required as if prep step was run
+                        run the merge step; implies all << given >> vcfs are already up-to-specs (uts); whether or not this option is used, user has to provide the same options and inputs required to run the prep step, so as if the prep step is run.

   `--skip-merge`          enabling this flag prevents doing the merging step
                         [useful if only the prep step needs to be done ]